UltimateForm/mordhau-rcon-suite/README.md

 If you have the setting chat logs enabled (refer back to [configuration chapter](#2-configure)) the bot will be sending chat logs to your discord server.
 The chat logs look like this:
 `ultimate form (TASDK7823KJKJSD7): hello discord`.
 The playfab id will be a link to [mordhau scribe](https://mordhau-scribe.com/) with info about the player.

+If someone writes @admin as part of their chat message the bot will mention @here in the discord channel.

 ### Commands

 - .say {message}